javialej/KiraTakeHomeTest/README.md

 ## CI/CD Pipelines

-The project uses two distinct GitHub Actions workflows to separate infrastructure management from application deployment.
+The project uses two distinct GitHub Actions workflows to safely separate infrastructure management from application deployment.

 ### 1. Infrastructure Pipeline (`infrastructure.yml`)

--   **Purpose**: Manages the lifecycle of the core cloud infrastructure (VPC, GKE Cluster, etc.) for a specific environment.
+This workflow is responsible for provisioning the core cloud infrastructure.

+-   **What it does**: Runs `terraform apply` to create the GKE Cluster, VPC, Subnets, and the global static IP address for the Ingress.
--   **Trigger**: Manual execution (`workflow_dispatch`).
+-   **Trigger**: Manual execution only (`workflow_dispatch`).
 -   **How to Run**:
-    1. Navigate to the **Actions** tab in the GitHub repository.
+    1. Navigate to the **Actions** tab in GitHub.
-    2. Select the **Infrastructure CI/CD** workflow from the list.
+    2. Select the **Infrastructure CI/CD** workflow.
-    3. Click the **Run workflow** button.
-    4. Use the dropdown menu to select the target environment (`development` or `production`).
+    3. Click **Run workflow**, choosing the target environment (`development` or `production`).
+    4. The `plan` job will run, showing you the proposed changes.
-    5. Click the green **Run workflow** button to start the process.
+    5.  **Approve the `apply` job** to proceed with the infrastructure changes.
--   **Details**: This workflow uses Terraform workspaces to create and manage isolated infrastructure for each environment.
-It should be run once to provision a new environment and only re-run when infrastructure changes are needed.
+-   **When to run**: You should run this once to set up an environment, or when you need to make changes to the core infrastructure (e.g., modifying the GKE cluster or VPC settings).

 ### 2. Application CI/CD Pipeline (`ci-cd.yml`)

--   **Purpose**: Builds, tests, and deploys the application to an existing GKE cluster.
+This workflow is responsible for building and deploying the application to an existing cluster.

--   **Triggers**:
+-   **What it does**: Builds a Docker image, pushes it to the Artifact Registry, and deploys it to the GKE cluster using `kubectl`.
-    -   Push to `main` or `feature/*` branches.
+-   **Triggers**: Runs automatically on every push to `main` or `feature/*` branches.
-    -   Pull request to `main`.
--   **Flow**:
+-   **Deployment Flow**:
     1.  **CI**: Runs linting and unit tests.
-    2.  **Build & Push**: Builds a new Docker image and pushes it to Google Artifact Registry.
+    2.  **Build & Push**: Builds a new Docker image tagged with the commit SHA.
+    3.  **Deploy**:
+        *   Creates/updates a Kubernetes secret (`app-secrets`) with the latest application configuration from GitHub Secrets.
+        *   Applies the Kubernetes manifests from the `/k8s` directory (`deployment.yaml`, `service.yaml`, `ingress.yaml`).
-    3.  **Deploy**: Connects to the GKE cluster and updates the running application to use the new Docker image.
+        *   Updates the running deployment to use the newly built Docker image.
-    4.  **Manual Approval**: Deployments to the `production` environment require manual approval from a designated reviewer in GitHub.
+    4.  **Manual Approval**: Deployments to the `production` environment (triggered by a push to `main`) require manual approval before the `deploy_prod` job will run.

 ### CI/CD Configuration and Secrets